ansible/ansible/docsite/rst/developing_plugins.rst

 directory.
 The value of 'smart' for a connection allows selection of paramiko or openssh based on system capabilities, and chooses
 'ssh' if OpenSSH supports ControlPersist, in Ansible 1.2.1 and later.
 Previous versions did not support 'smart'.

-More documentation on writing connection plugins is pending, though you can jump into `lib/ansible/plugins/connection <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/connection>`_ and figure things out pretty easily.
+More documentation on writing connection plugins is pending, though you can refer to `lib/ansible/plugins/connection <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/connection>`_ and figure things out pretty easily.

 .. _developing_lookup_plugins: